General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Irish nationals need a valid passport and an eVisa, obtainable via the Internet (www.evisa.gov.bh) prior to their visit, or a three-month tourist or business visa obtainable on arrival.

-New Zealanders require a valid passport and an eVisa, obtainable via the internet (www.evisa.gov.bh) prior to their visit, or a 14-day tourist or business visa obtainable on arrival.
+New Zealanders require a valid passport and an eVisa, obtainable via the internet (www.evisa.gov.bh) prior to their visit, or a one month tourist or business visa obtainable on arrival.
+A two week extension is possible.

 No vaccinations are required for visitors to Bahrain, but a hepatitis A vaccination is recommended.
 Medical facilities are good in the main cities, but health insurance is recommended because visitors must pay for treatment.
 There are many well-stocked pharmacies in the country.
 Water is deemed clean and safe by the authorities, but visitors usually prefer to drink bottled water, which is widely available.